cambridge-healthcare/hi_sinatra-docker/blog.md

 While the first build takes 2 mins and 26 secs, the second one takes a mere 5 secs.
-That is **5 seconds** to install all the ruby gems, run all the tests, build a docker image and start a new docker container which makes that app version available for further testing (think integration tests, stress tests) or simply ready for production.
+That is **5 seconds** to install all the ruby gems, run all the tests, build a Docker image and start a new Docker container which makes that app version available for further testing (think integration tests, stress tests) or simply ready for production.
 Worth mentioning is that the resulting app image is a mere **12.29kB**.
 That's the only new